tarraneh/tarraneh.github.io/_posts/2016-07-17-hackintosh.md

 ---
-title: This is the third test post.
+title: A lean, mean Hackintosh-ing machine
-description: This is the third test post.
+description: How to Build a Hackintosh Computer
-header: Test Post 3
+header: A lean, mean Hackintosh-ing machine
 ---

 <p>Hackintosh computers have been online for nearly a decade now (since the switch to Intel processors), allowing users to implement Mac OS X on non-Apple branded hardware, achieving performance close to or comparable to the latest Mac Pros for a fraction of the cost.
 In addition to installing Mac OS X on a custom-configured computer -- optimized for your needs -- dual-booting Windows on a Hackintosh allows for your computer to moonlight as a high-end gaming machine (depending on your hardware, of course).</p>